Legislature(2025 - 2026)GRUENBERG 120

 11:05:18 AM

-GRACY KIRKEY, representing self, Testified in support of Olivia
+GRACY KIRKEY, representing self, testified in support of Olivia

 11:06:06 AM

-MATTHEW LOHRSTORFER, representing self, Testified in support of
+MATTHEW LOHRSTORFER, representing self, testified in support of

-Board of Fisheries.
+to the Board of Fisheries.
 Having participated in meetings with

 Olivia, Matthew has observed her ability to facilitate